Lebestboob/Discord.RSS-Clone/README.md

+Feedback on this guide is appreciated.

 # Discord.RSS Clone

-**This repository is only for users who will clone Discord.RSS files directly.**
+**This repository is only for users who want to use Discord.RSS at Repl.it**

 The main repository is located at https://github.com/synzen/Discord.RSS, and the web repository at https://github.com/synzen/Discord.RSS-Web.

+This is a fork of the Discord.RSS repository at https://github.com/synzen/Discord.RSS-Clone

 ***